-While the Board retains responsibility for risk management, it has delegated certain responsibilities to committees which are responsible for day-to-day risk and finance related management decision-making, processes and controls.
-The following committees are in place: the Asset & Liability Committee, the Non-Financial Risk Committees, the Model Committees and the Crisis Committee.
+While the Board retains responsibility for risk management, it has delegated certain responsibilities to committees which are responsible for dayto-day risk and finance related management decision-making, processes and controls.
+The following committees are in place: the Crisis Committee, the Asset & Liability Committee, the Model Committees and the Non-Financial Risk Committees.
 Representation in the various committees is provided from the relevant risk departments.